sampsakuronen/circleci-radiator-view/README.md

 # Radiator view for Circle CI

-Cirle CI lacks a nice radiator dashboard.
-I made this for the needs of our team.
-It simply displays all your projects and branches with status based coloring.
+Cirle CI lacks a nice radiator view / dashboard.
+This project simply displays all your projects and branches with status based coloring.

-*All pull requests are welcome.*
+*Pull requests are welcome.*

 ## Setup

-Get your API token: https://circleci.com/account/api.
-Host `index.html` in some way (for example `python -m SimpleHTTPServer 8080`).
+Get your API token from [your CirleCI account settings](https://circleci.com/account/api).
+Host `index.html` in some way (for example `python -m SimpleHTTPServer 8080`) or use the version hosted here: https://sampsakuronen.github.io/circleci-radiator-view/.

-You can also use the version hosted here: https://sampsakuronen.github.io/circleci-radiator-view/
+Please take into consideration that CirleCI API tokens have read and write access.
+When you use the get query parameter you transfer the token in plaintext to the server.

-Enter the token to the page or use a query parameter:
+Enter the token via a form on the page or send it as a query parameter:

     https://yourdomain.com/?token=835li2ixxxxxxxxxxxxxxxxxxxxxxxxxx1sd41